6 Oct 2021 • BLOG - News

 Luckily, this is not true for newsletters.
-Emails that reach someone’s inbox are usually seen, and the likelihood that they will be opened is high, provided that the subject line is appealing and the sender is recognized (so make sure your readers know who you are!).
-If your newsletter is well designed and it contains relevant content, this will enhance your chances of the reader clicking on the calls-to-action for more information.
+Emails that reach someone’s inbox are usually seen, and the likelihood that they will be opened is high.
+Provided that the subject line is appealing and the sender is recognized (so make sure your readers know who you are!).
+If your newsletter is well designed and contains relevant content, this will enhance your chances of the reader clicking on the calls-to-action (CTA) for more information.

-Money is important for marketers.
-So anything that saves you money should be a top priority.
-And newsletters do.
+Budget is important to marketers.
+So anything that saves you money should be a top priority – and newsletters do.

-Don’t underestimate how much money email marketing saves you, compared to other using other marketing tools.
-Paid advertisements like banner advertising, Google AdWords, Facebook Ads and influencer marketing are considerably more expensive than email newsletter marketing.
-The cost of a newsletter software is usually low and labor costs are also lower, as the newsletter is created and optimized faster than other media.
+Don’t underestimate how much money email marketing saves you compared to using other marketing tools.
+Paid advertisements like banner advertising, Google AdWords, Facebook Ads, and influencer marketing are considerably more expensive than email marketing.

 Measuring the performance of an email newsletter is simple.
-Your email statistics provide you with all the information you need to do this: open rates, click rates, unsubscribe rates, bounces, which user terminals were used to open the newsletter and when, which links are clicked on, etc. These KPIs will help you accurately calculate your ROI and produce target-audience relevant newsletter content.
+Your email statistics provide you with all the information you need to do this: open rates, click rates, unsubscribe rates, bounces, device used to open the newsletter and when, which links are clicked on, etc. These metrics, along with UTM tags to track engagement through Google Analytics, will help you accurately calculate your ROI and produce target-audience-relevant newsletter content.

 Independence from third parties

 When you create a newsletter, you are independent of other service providers and software.
 Publishers, influencers, social media platforms, and Google are much more likely to increase ad costs than an email service provider is.

 Easily linked to other online marketing channels